TalDerei/rust-lang/rust.md

 Enforce error handling via print statements, panic, unimplemented keyword, option and result (enums).

 ----------------------------------------------------------------------------------------------------------------
+Questions:

 Q. What's the difference between self, &self, &mut self, Self?
-`self` refers to current instance of an object that takes ownership, `&self` is a borrowed reference of the current instance and `&mut self` can further mutate it. `Self` refers to the current object (i.e. struct, enum, trait).
+`self` refers to current instance of an object that takes ownership, `&self` is an immutable borrowed reference of the current instance and `&mut self` can further mutate it. `Self` refers to the current object (i.e. struct, enum, trait).

 Q. Can you have memory leaks in Rust?
 Yes, if you use `unsafe` keyword and try dereferencing raw pointers.
+But generally compared to C / C++, there are no seg-faults, no null pointers, no data races, no buffer overflows, etc. Microsoft research found that 70% of security vunerabilities in it's applications were memory related, as an example!
+Also, Rust doesn't have garbage collection and small runtime, leading to small memory footprints.

 Q. Raw points vs references?
 Raw pointers * and references &T function similarly, but references are always safe because they point to valid data because of the borrow checker.
 You can deterrence a raw pointer through the ‘unsafe’ block.

+Q. Does Rust use LLVM?
+Yes, Rust uses LLVM as a backend to compile rust.
+The target can be LLVM IR or binary machine code.
+Other backends support GCC compilation, or something like "rust-gpu" backend to generate SPIR-V for GPU.

+Q. Does Rust work with traditional tools and languages?
+Yes, Rust is compatible with other languages (e.g. C++) through zero-cost FFI, WASM support, and traditional tooling like LLVM sanitizers and optimizations, GDB debugger, Valgrind, etc. The built-in toolchain 'rustup' and compiler 'rust' also have many features.

+Q. So how do we enable concurrent reads and writes to a shared data structure?
+Rust will force us to use synchronization.
+Rust will not allow you to access shared value without “mutex”.
+A mutex is a lock that provides safe mutations on shared data.
+R/W locks are extensions of this concept.

+Q. What is unsafe keyword?
+In unsafe code, you can dereference raw pointers.
+E.g. *mut T is a raw pointer (with no lifetime) to T. It can be turned into &mut T, but doing so is unsafe.
+In unsafe code, you’re responsible for not adding data races.
+If your code crashes, audit this section of the code.